briandrum/codes.forchagrin.com/_chapters/chapter-953-evergreen-cemetery.md

 3. _(c)_ GRAVE MARKER FOUNDATION FEES: All monuments shall have a concrete foundation built by the cemetery sexton, pursuant to municipal specifications.

-    * 2′ x 12": $ 275.00
+    * 2′×12″: $ 275.00
-    * 3′ x 12": $ 325.00
+    * 3′×12″: $ 325.00
-    * 4′ x 12": $ 375.00
+    * 4′×12″: $ 375.00
-    * 5′ x 12": $ 425.00
+    * 5′×12″: $ 425.00
-    * 6′ x 12": $ 475.00
+    * 6′×12″: $ 475.00

-    No charge for 2′ x 12" foundation for approved Veterans Administration marker.
+    No charge for 2′×12″ foundation for approved Veterans Administration marker.
     (Ord.
 2019-23.
 Passed 2-26-19.)

 ## 953.08   Indigent burial policy

-1. _(a)_ A person requesting indigent burial funds from the Village of Chagrin Falls shall complete and submit the City’s Application for Indigent Burial Funds to the Chief Administrative Officer.
+1. _(a)_ A person requesting indigent burial funds from the Village of Chagrin Falls shall complete and submit the City's Application for Indigent Burial Funds to the Chief Administrative Officer.

 2. _(b)_ The Chief Administrative Officer shall review the application and determine whether the deceased was a resident of the Village of Chagrin Falls and eligible for benefits.
-The Chief Administrative Officer’s decision shall be final.
-Upon request of the Chief Administrative Officer, the applicant shall present proof of the deceased’s residency, such as a driver’s license, utility bills, copy of income tax returns, voter registration, or other documents or records which suggest residency in the Village of Chagrin Falls.
+The Chief Administrative Officer's decision shall be final.
+Upon request of the Chief Administrative Officer, the applicant shall present proof of the deceased's residency, such as a driver's license, utility bills, copy of income tax returns, voter registration, or other documents or records which suggest residency in the Village of Chagrin Falls.